-To comply to the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+With regard to conformity to the EU Taxonomy, the criteria for fossil gas include limiting emissions and switching to renewable energy or low-carbon fuels by the end of 2035.
+The criteria for nuclear energy include comprehensive safety and waste management regulations.